-Building the foundation for Allegiant stadium in Las Vegas.
+Changing the original foundation concept for Allegiant Stadium in Las Vegas

-After a successful test pile program, and confirmation that the aggressive schedule could be met, Malcolm Drilling was awarded the installation of 1,650 piles in little over 2 months.
-Although the aggressive schedule was a feat in itself, the ongoing design effort complicated the installation, but Malcolm Drilling personnel worked very closely with the design team to ensure the piles were installed in the correct locations and to the correct lengths.
+After a successful load test pile program and confirmation that the aggressive schedule could be met, Malcolm Drilling was awarded the installation of 1,650 piles and completed the installation in just over two months.
+Sport event venues typically have not only aggressive construction schedules but also parallel ongoing design efforts, complicating the foundation installation.
+Malcolm Drilling personnel had to work very closely with the on-site design team to ensure all piles were installed according to the latest design iteration.